malyz01/malyz01/README.md

 <h3 > :zap: What I have been doing :zap: </h3>

-At the moment, I'm working on a private CRM website for a company.
+At the moment, I'm working on a custom CRM website.
-- Migrating data from excel files to use mongoDB
-- Creating calendar to pin schedule work
+- Display realtime data.
+- Integration between Mobile (React native) and PWA (React & NodeJS).
-- Using react-hook-form with material ui to create different forms for inputs
+- Using digital ocean to host app.
-- Using nodejs to generate a populated document
+- Using supabase to manage database.
-- Authentication using passport js
-- and much more...

 stack used for above proj:
 <br />